PhilippFeO/recipe_selector/README.md

+This repository is depracted in favor of [grocery-shopper](https://github.com/PhilippFeO/grocery-shopper).
+It will be deleted in the middle distant future.
+If you like the repository, consider switching.
+You can keep your recipes and the `res/ingredient_category_url.csv` file.
+If any questions arise, feel free to open an issue!

 # Recipe Selector #
 No "What should I eat for dinner today?" and manually buying ever again!
 Recipes are selected randomly and a firefox instance will open to buy the necessary ingredients online[^1] – Deciding and grocery shopping in one step!